Loaded Chicken Potato Bake has bacon and cheese!

-Loaded Chicken Potato Bake is so good!
-Take chunks of chicken and potatoes, toss them in olive oil and seasonings, then bake to perfection.
+Easy Loaded Baked Potato and Chicken Casserole is so good!
+Chunks of chicken and cubed potatoes are tossed in olive oil and seasonings then baked to perfection.

-And if that isn’t enough, add crumbled bacon, green onions, and melt cheese down over all of it.
-Does that sound delicious, or what?!
+And if that isn’t enough, we add crumbled bacon, green onions, and top it with cheese that melts down over all of it.
+Doesn’t that sound delicious?!

 Ingredients